 SDLC Data Link: The Synchronous Data Link Control (SDLC) protocol supports the DLSw and SDLC Relay protocols.
+SDLC is not supported on the X.21 physical interface.

 Serial Line Standards: The serial line interface is based on the following specifications: